PujanB10/PujanB10/README.md

 ## 🔍 About Me

 I'm a passionate Flutter developer with experience in building intuitive and scalable mobile applications.
-While Flutter and Dart have been my primary focus lately, I have a background in Python and always enjoy exploring new technologies.
+While Flutter and Dart have been my primary focus lately, I have a background in Python, Linux and always enjoy exploring new technologies.

 ### 📈 GitHub Stats